GTAmodding/gta3script-specs/SPECIFICATION.md

 #### LABEL

-A *LABEL parameter* accepts an argument only if it is an identifier naming a label.
+A *LABEL parameter* accepts an argument only if it is an identifier whose name is a label in the multi-file.

 #### TEXT_LABEL

 A *TEXT_LABEL parameter* accepts an argument only if it is an identifier.
-If the identifier is prefixed with a dollar symbol (`$`), its suffix must name a variable of text label type and such a variable is the actual argument.
+If the identifier begins with a dollar character (`$`), its suffix must reference a variable of text label type and such a variable is the actual argument.
 Otherwise, the identifier is a text label.

 #### VAR_TEXT_LABEL